jacobcvt12/blog/_drafts/hierarchical-tex.md

 \end{document}
 {% endhighlight %}

-First, a very basic Ti*k*Z matrix looks like a typical linear algebra matrix.
-A matrix is specified using `\matrix` followed by options of the matrix and the name of the matrix (here chosen to be mat).
+To first begin building a diagram, note that a Ti*k*Z matrix should be thought of in terms of a linear algebra matrix.
+This matrix diagram is specified using `\matrix` followed by options of the matrix and the name of the matrix (here chosen to be `mat`).
 Cells on the same row are separated by `&`'s, and new rows are begun by `\\`.
-Of note, if one row has more columns than the others (more `&`'s), then the other rows will have more columns implicitly added to match.
+If one row has more columns than the others (more `&`'s), the other rows will have columns implicitly added to maintain a rectangular shape.

 {% highlight TeX %}
 \matrix[matrix of nodes] (mat)